ResetXPDR/MSFS_AutoFPS/README.md

       - Settings reduction commences if the VRAM reduction threshold is exceeded, and continues until it is not longer exceeded, regardless of whether auto settings reduction is enabled or not.
       - VRAM settings recovery threshold, nominally 5% below the VRAM limit reduction theshold, allows adequate VRAM usage headroom before settings recovery is activated.
       - User auto reduce settings are overriden while VRAM reduction is active to the maximum possible reduction, namely max reductions steps the greater of 2 or the current setting, reduction settings floor off and reduction settings suite to full.
-      - VRAM TLOD reductions occur at twice the rate of normal TLOD reductions to more quickly address VRAM overflow.
-VRAM TLOD recovery rate is half the normal TLOD recovery rate to more gently recover from VRAM overflow.
+      - VRAM LOD reductions occur at twice the rate of normal LOD reductions to more quickly address VRAM overflow.
+VRAM LOD recovery rate is half the normal LOD recovery rate to more gently recover from VRAM overflow.
-      - VRAM protection will limit TLOD reduction to 50% max, aligning it with normal settings reduction.
-The broader settings adjustment now eliminates the need for the previous severe reduction down to 25.
+      - VRAM protection will limit LOD reductions to 50% max, aligning it with normal settings reduction.
       - VRAM+ triggering requires two consecutive threshold breaches before activating, in order to reduce the likelihood of false triggering.
-      - Recovery is allowed at any altitude, including on the ground, due to the conservative 5% minimum reduction in VRAM use being required before recovery is allowed.
+      - Recovery is allowed at any altitude, including on the ground, due to the conservative 5% minimum reduction in VRAM use below the VRAM reduce threshold being required before recovery is allowed.
         - Each VRAM+ recovery will increase the recovery altitude setting by one, up to Alt TLOD Top, to reduce instances of VRAM+ cycling too often.
       - "Reduce" sim value label changes to "VRAM+" and shows in red when VRAM settings reduction is active, indicating that the app is actively reducing settings to manage VRAM usage.
     - Auto Increase Clouds